 The Bold Beauty of Cardinal Flowers

 The cardinal flower is a native North American perennial that commands attention with its brilliant red blooms.
-Gardeners have long admired this vibrant plant for its striking beauty and ability to attract pollinators like hummingbirds and butterflies.
 As you plan your garden, consider the cardinal flower, which can add a stunning splash of color while supporting local wildlife.
 Understanding the best time to plant, how it grows, and how it fits into your landscape is essential to ensuring this spectacular plant thrives.

 When should cardinal flowers be planted?